MachineLearningEnthusiasts/HIV_Detection_Diagnosis_Precautions/README.md

 * T4 level during HIV

-* proper Diet to prevent HIV in early stages.
+* Proper diet to prevent HIV in early stages.

 * Increase avarage lifespan of HIV affected people

-* cause of death of the patients affected with HIV
+* Cause of death of the patients affected with HIV